MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/ui-testing-with-appium.md

 Fortunately, others before you have faced this same situation and have come up with various cross-platform testing solutions.
 The one we’ll focus on here is called Appium, which is especially well-suited for Cordova apps because it allows you to write tests in any number of languages, including JavaScript (specifically Node.js JavaScript, just as we’ve already used with unit tests).

+> [!NOTE]
-> **Note**: At the time of writing, Appium supports testing only iOS and Android apps.
+> At the time of writing, Appium supports testing only iOS and Android apps.

 To understand Appium it’s necessary to understand just a little about the standard WebDriver interface.
 WebDriver, to put it succinctly, is the HTTP API that modern browsers implement to allow external agents to programmatically drive, and thus also test, a web application.
 And because WebDriver is an HTTP API, it means you can write test code in any language that can generate the appropriate HTTP requests.
 (It also means the API is asynchronous, as we’ll see later on.)